 #4 – Outdated Appliances

-If you’re wondering what causes electricity to increase or decrease, your outdated appliances could be to blame.
-If you’ve been running that outdated washer or old refrigerator more this month than last month, it could be causing your electricity to be too expensive.
-This is for a rather simple reason.
-New appliances are made to be more efficient, and typically, ENERGY STAR certified.
-These appliances are guaranteed to save energy by anywhere from 10-50% of regular appliances.
+If you’ve been running that outdated washer and dryer or old refrigerator more this month than last month, it could be causing your electricity bill to be too expensive.
+This is for a rather simple reason: new appliances are made to be more energy efficient, and typically, Energy Star certified.
+These appliances are guaranteed to save energy by anywhere from 10-50% compared to regular appliances.
+Next time you get a high electric bill, make sure to inspect all of your appliances for the Energy Star certification.
+Beyond just the sticker, outdated appliances often suffer from degraded components, leading to increased energy consumption.

 Related Post: What is Green Energy?